 What was your GPA (in undergraduate)?

 What was your GRE score?
-(We have a related blog page on some helpful GRE tools, including some free ones that you can find here.)
+(We have a related blog page on some helpful GRE tools, learn how to ace the GRE!)

 I scored in the 74th percentile for verbal reasoning and in the 56th percentile for quantitative reasoning.
 I rocked the analytical writing section, but I don’t think vet schools even look at that.

 How many extracurricular activities did you list on your application?

 Oh, gosh – I have no idea… I know I had Irish Dance and lacrosse on there, a handful of honor societies, volunteering, and involvement in a couple of clubs.